-The covered, open air bar is like no other – one of Darwin’s last iconic unpretentious watering holes with relaxed open-air dining.
-Members, bona-fide guests and visitors can enjoy drinks at club prices (and discounted for members), a friendly, relaxed, conversation-encouraging atmosphere with ambient backdrop over the harbour.
+One of Darwin’s last iconic unpretentious watering holes with relaxed open-air dining.
+Members, bona-fide guests and visitors can enjoy drinks at club prices plus a friendly, conversation-focused atmosphere with the inner harbour as ambient backdrop.
 Live music three times a week minimum with lots of special events.
-This facility is available to all members and their guests.
-A reminder that guests can visit three times per year before they are required to join as members.
+A reminder that guests/visitors can visit three times per year before they are required to join as members.
 Social membership is just $30.
 No gambling facilities whatsoever.

-The laundry houses three coin operated washing and two coin operated drying machines ($4 per load).
-Ironing board and clothes line.
+The laundry houses three coin operated washing and two coin operated drying machines for full members ($4 per load).
+An ironing board and clothes line is available.

 Also contained in the laundry is a large collection of second hand books for members and visiting yachtsmen to swap and refresh their reading material.
 This collection has organically developed over time from travelers all around the world.

 Hard Stand Boat Park

 DBCYA provides Full members a Hard Stand facility called ‘the Boat Park’ for long term repairs and refurbishment of mono-hulls.
 Bookings are required through the General Manager and rates start at $105 per week.
 Site allocation is subject to availability and is on a first booked, first allocated basis.
 Contracts are issued for up to a 12 month period, renewable by agreement of both parties if further time is required to complete works.

 Hard Stand facilities are also available on the Concrete Wharf for short term mono-hull stays and longer term for multi-hull vessels – see ‘Wharf’ section below for more information.

 Occupants can reside on their vessel for the purpose of conducting works.
 Occupancy is not permitted solely for the purposes of residency however.

 Third party risk Insurance levy (for vessels not already covered) and electricity (individually metered) usage rates apply.
 Rental fees increase incrementally upon anniversary of occupation.